 Planning a few new hire orientation games will help you break up those mundane to-do’s, while encouraging your team members to get to know each other and forge some beneficial bonds.

 Think you can’t pull this off with your own group?
 Think again.
-Icebreakers are doable on all types of teams — small, large, and even virtual.
+Icebreakers are doable on all types of teams — small, large, and even virtual onboarding programs.
 Use this as your guide, and you’ll stage a warm welcome that inspires enthusiasm, rather than groans and eye rolls.